mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/bosh.md

 # bosh
-> Command line tool to deploy and manage the bosh director.
+> Command-line tool to deploy and manage the bosh director.
 > More information: <https://bosh.io/docs/cli-v2/>.

 - Create local alias for director